 Personal Safety Tips from the GTPD

 Although the victim is never at fault, prioritizing one's personal safety is a good idea.
-By taking a few simple precautions as you go about your daily activities, you can reduce your chances of becoming a crime victim, particularly when the perpetrator is a stranger.
+By taking a few simple precautions as you go about your daily activities, you can reduce your chances of becoming a crime victim.